Interactive Gambling Act of 2001 – A Detailed Look At The IGA Law And What It Means For Australian Players

-The Interactive Gambling Act, also known as the IGA, was passed by the Australian Commonwealth Parliament in 2001, and effectively made it illegal for any online gambling business located inside Australian borders to offer their services to the nation’s residents.
-The exceptions are Australian-based online sports betting, online bingo or housies, and online lottery purchases, all of which remain legal platforms for Aussie residents to participate in.
+The Interactive Gambling Act, also known as the IGA, was passed by the Australian Commonwealth Parliament in 2001.
+It effectively made it illegal for any online gambling business located inside Australian borders to offer its services to the nation’s residents.

-The IGA law used to be directed solely at gambling site operators and did not apply to or affect those individuals seeking to participate in legal online gambling in Australia.
 In other words, the law of the land previously differentiated between providing gambling services and partaking in them: Application of the law was based on operators vs players.
 However, due to the recent enactment of the Interactive Gambling Amendment Bill of 2016, it is illegal for Aussie players to engage in online poker or casino games for real money at offshore gambling sites unless the site is also licensed by Australia.

 As far as players in Australia were concerned, prior to the new piece of legislation, there were no Commonwealth laws prohibiting them from enjoying legally licensed online gambling entertainment, including online pokie machines, online poker, and any other interesting casino game that gets their attention.